flotiq/flotiq-ui-plugin-multilingual/Readme.md

 2. Add at least two languages and select the default language.
 3. After saving the settings, the Content Types are modified and a `__translations` field is added, containing an array of available translations.
 The translation language is available under the `__language` field in each `__translations` item.

+### DeepL configuration

+The plugin can use DeepL to generate translations automatically.
+To enable it, provide a DeepL API key in the plugin settings and add DeepL configuration for each content type that should support automatic translation.

+For every DeepL configuration entry:

+- Select the content type.
+- Select the fields that should be sent to DeepL.
+Only text-based fields are available: `text`, `textarea`, `richtext`, and `textMarkdown`.
+The `slug` field is excluded.

+DeepL configuration is optional.
+If the API key or configuration for a content type is missing, the object form will still use manual multilingual tabs, but the DeepL translation button will not be displayed.

 <img src=".docs/configuration.png" alt="Multilingual plugin configuration" width="700"/>

 ## Special Fields